How to become a hacker

 Learning how software works by studying a programming language is an invaluable tool.
-It teaches you how to create your own programs, and how to debug them.
+It teaches you how to speak directly to the computer, solve programs programmatically, and efficiently execute those solutions.
 It also gives you a better understanding of how computation works.
 Our programming language definition lists many of the more popular programming languages.

 Learn alternative operating system

 Tip: If you have access to a server that is hosting your website, you may have access to SSH, which allows you to connect to a server and is another good way to learn the Linux command line.

 Also, having a good understanding of the Linux command line commands is also a must.
 See our Linux page for a full listing of commands and the syntax for those commands.

 Learn more on networking

 Also, setting up a home network, especially a network with multiple computers and different operating systems, can be a very helpful.

 Will you teach me to hack?